fresheneesz/bitcoinThroughputAnalysis/README.md

 A worst-case cousin of this would be if a significant number of channel partners tried to cheat by submitting an out-of-date transaction.
 If this happened to enough people, this would accellerate the cascading channel closures.
 Such a situation would basically resemble a bank run, with users trying to close their channel before their channel partner does something nefarious.
 The abosolute worst case scenario is that every channel has one partner that tries to cheat.

 A scenario where all channels have a cheater and need to close seems pretty unlikely.
 But a normal cascading channel closure situation doesn't seem quite as unlikely.
-If its widely known that the Bitcoin network doesn't have the capcity to clear all lightning channels quick enough to ensure that all channels can expect to get their breach remedy transactions into the blockchain, the fear of the cascading closure effect itself could be a self-fulfilling prophesy.
+If it's widely known that the Bitcoin network doesn't have the capcity to get all LN breach remedy transactions into the blockchain before commitment locktimes unlock, the fear of the cascading closure effect itself could be a self-fulfilling prophesy.

 Eltoo might make this situation worse, since it removes most of the disincentive for cheating.
 Imagine a channel with 100 bitcoins in it.
 If channel partner X started with 50 bitcoins on their side, and then transferred 40 of them away, user X could steal those 40 back by publishing their prior commitment at an opportune time, however they would only really stand to lose two transaction fees.
 If the chance of success was higher than 1 in 100,000 it would be worth it to try.
 It seems prudent to make the punishment for cheating proportional to the funds available to steal if possible.

-The only way I know of to ensure this doesn't happen is for the Bitcoin network to have the capacity to clear all transactions necessary to close every channel before their commitments' lock times are up.
+The only way I know of to ensure cascading channel closure doesn't happen is for the Bitcoin network to have the capacity to clear all transactions necessary to close every channel before their commitments' lock times are up.

 Let's say that 8 billion people have an average of 3 channels each with 1 month lock times, and they all need to close.
 The network would have to support 4630 transactions/second for a whole month.
 If 10% of channels want to close in that time, this would still be 460 transactions/second for a month in order to ensure all channels can be closed without any cheaters coming out ahead.